passes-org/passes/packages/reqs/README.md

     // ... (other supported request topics)

     default:
-      // Communicate to your user that the incoming request tag is not supported by your Pass Provider await PassProviders.sendResult({ status: 'unsupported' });
+      // Communicate to your user that the incoming request topic is not supported by your Pass Provider await Messaging.sendResult({ status: 'unsupported' });
   }
 }
 ```